 Sergeant John Gilbert Sheridan

 It was May 4th, 1943 and World War II was in full momentum.
 John, who was only 16 at the time, and eager to join the military, lied about his age and enlisted in the Canadian Infantry Corps.
-John left home shortly after to complete his basic training and start his new journey.
-From there, he was sent to England for more training and learned about Paratroop Corps.
-John became enamored with the idea of becoming a paratrooper and volunteered to transfer.
+John left home shortly after to complete his basic training in Brantford and start his new journey.
+John, who was enamored with the idea of becoming a paratrooper, volunteered to transfer and was sent to the Parachute Training School in Shilo, Manitoba.
 John was determined to be part of this elite group of men, and successfully completed all the physical testing and psychological aptitude assessments required.
 John was then sent to Ringway Parachute School in England to take the rigorous parachute course.
 On October 18th, 1943, John proudly graduated from the parachute course, earning the coveted Parachute wings.
 John then joined the ranks of the elite 1st Canadian Parachute Battalion, where he remained in England training with the Battalion in preparation for the next mission.

 In 1977, John connected with three of his old Battalion members, Bob Sullivan, Walter “Spike” Romanow, and Dave Torrence and they arranged a mini-reunion with their wives in Maui, Hawaii.
 The four men and their spouses had an incredible and memorable adventure, which they termed a trip of a lifetime.
 Not even a week after returning from Hawaii, on April 5th, 1977, John had a massive heart attack and passed away at home.
 An interesting detail about the night that John died, was that he was reading a copy of "The Red Beret" by Hilary St. George Saunders which is the story about the British Parachute regiment.
 The book was given to him by Brigadier James Hill and inscribed by him as well.

 If you have taken the time to read the biography of Sergeant John Gilbert Sheridan, then you have kept his memory alive.